gnebbia/kb/README-SERVER.md

 ## Things to be aware of

-Since kb uses SQLite to store artifacts, there is a small limitation which should be noted:
+Since kb uses SQLite to store artifacts, there are small limitations which should be noted:

-> SQLite can support multiple users at once.
+> 1 - SQLite can support multiple users at once.
 It does however lock the whole database when writing, so if there are lots of concurrent writes it is not a suitable database for the application (usually the time the database is locked is a few  milliseconds - so for most uses this does not matter).
 But it is very well tested and very stable (and widely used) so it can be trusted.
->
+This means that there **may** be occasions when a write operation will fail, so this should be catered for in any application using this REST API

->This means that there **may** be occasions when a write operation will fail, so this should be catered for in any application using this REST API
+> 2 - If the `.../import` method is used, and the knowledgebase is being used as a multi-user scenario, then ALL the artifacts will be removed, and the knowledgebase will be reset to whatever is in the import file for **everyone**